teiniker/teiniker-lectures-computerscience/configuration-management/versioning/doc/ModifyProjectFiles.md

      complex c1 = {1.0, 1.0};
 ```

-If we made some mistakes, we can easily go back to the version stored
+If we made some mistakes, we can easily **go back to the version stored
-in the repository.
+in the repository**.
 ```
 $ git checkout complex_numbers.c